WHY PROTECT YOUR HEAD?

 Kalenji design team members and trail running enthusiasts, Jeremy, Damien, Nicolas and Gaëtan, tested the cap at the Diagonale des Fous event at temperatures above 30 degrees.
 It also enjoyed unanimous approval when tested at other ultra events in extreme conditions by a range of male and female trail runners!

-The result is a comfortable, lightweight cap which stays cool when you wet it and which successfully protects your head and neck from the sun.
+The result is a comfortable, lightweight cap which stays cool when you wet it and successfully protects your head and neck from the sun.